form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 Dangling Markup Injections

-These data exfiltration attacks are still possible even when form-action is set to 'none'.
+These data exfiltration attacks are useful when form-action is set to 'none'.

 Limitations: these attacks do not consume the whole document, and there must be a closing-quote somewhere in the document for the injection to work.